x-square/analytics/22-06-instructions-google-meet.md

 - Put down **VIEWER** as your display name
 - **REMOVE** your profile picture

-## Before the interview
+## Before the Interview

 You should receive a link Meeting ID starting with `https://meet.google.com` in order to dial in via Google Meet to attend a remote interview.

 Before each session starts or at the start of the day, we will share relevant information about the participant joining the next session via WhatsApp, Slack or email.

-## What to expect when entering the meeting room?
+## What to Expect When Entering the Meeting Room

 There are a few things we recommend to do and watch out for when you enter the meeting room: